 Understanding Teenage Skin

 Teenage skin is fundamentally different from adult skin.
-During adolescence, hormonal changes can often make skin and therefore hair (the scalp produces more sebum than any other part of the skin) oilier and more prone to skin issues.
+During adolescence, hormonal changes can often make skin and hair (the scalp produces more sebum than any other part of the skin) oilier and more prone to skin issues.

 The Appeal of Luxury Adult Skincare